GBProductions/Factory.Solution/README.md

 4. Replace `YOUR-PASSWORD` with password you selected when installing MySQLWorkbench.
 5. Replace `YOUR-DATABASE` with the name of your database.

-#### Database Update

-1. In the root directory, run `dotnet ef databse restore`
-2. In the root directory, run `dotnet ef databse update`

 ### Startup
 * Navigate to root directory in project.
 * Restore project with git command `dotnet restore`
 * Build project with git command `dotnet build`
+* In the root directory, run `dotnet ef databse restore`
+* In the root directory, run `dotnet ef databse update`
 * To run program, run git command `dotnet run`
 * In browser, navigate to http://localhost:5000